 Mildred Kanipe Park, located off I-5 between Eugene and Roseburg, Oregon, features over 15 miles of horse trails that explore the hills above Bachelor Creek.

-You will love the trail riding at Kanipe Park.
+You will love the trails at Kanipe Park.
 Five main loop trails fan out in roughly the shape of a five-leaf clover, so you can enjoy rides of whatever length you like.
 The loops are all color-coded and signed with colored diamonds painted on the tree trunks along the route.

 In addition, there’s an entire network of secondary trails that bisect the main loops.
-Though these trails are unsigned, they all connect with the five main color-coded loops so it’s pretty tough to get lost.
+Though these trails are unsigned, they all connect with the five main color-coded loops, so it’s pretty tough to get lost.

 As you ride along, you’ll travel through the largest oak savannah in the state, through stands of mature Douglas-firs (don’t miss the beautiful forest at the north end of the Fern Woods loop), along creeks, and up and down the low hills.